mlogan914/mlogan914.github.io/_posts/2025-07-14-data-platform engineering-for-data-teams.md

 <p align="center">Image created by the author</p>

-Platform engineering is the practice of designing and maintaining shared tools, services, and infrastructure so that teams can deliver value **reliably, securely, and at scale**.
-In the context of data teams, that means creating the **systems and automation** that turn one-off pipelines into **reusable, self-service workflows**.
+> *"In a platform engineering approach, one or more teams—often referred to as the platform engineering team or the platform team—build a comprehensive set of shared tools and services (aka “the platform”) to help development teams develop, deploy, and operate cloud infrastructure on a self-service basis.
+This includes cloud infrastructure, container orchestration platforms, databases, networking, monitoring, code repositories, and deployment pipelines."* — Pulumi

 Instead of building a study-specific ETL flow from scratch every time, platform engineering provides the **foundation**:
-- Standardized, compliant environments for development and execution.
+- Standardized, compliant environments for development and execution
-- Orchestrated workflows that connect ingestion, transformation, and delivery.
+- Orchestrated workflows that connect ingestion, transformation, and delivery
-- Automated testing so changes are safe and repeatable.
+- Automated testing so changes are safe and repeatable
-- Centralized logging, monitoring, and audit trails for transparency.
+- Centralized logging, monitoring, and audit trails for transparency

-💡 Example: If Snowflake were your data warehouse, Infrastructure as Code could provision RAW, DEV, and PROD environments from the same template — each with consistent security, access controls, and monitoring.
+💡 **Example**: The platform team manages the infrastructure that makes the work possible — IaC templates to provision RAW, DEV, and PROD schemas in Snowflake, standardized access controls, logging, monitoring, and compliance settings.

+### How this changes the statistical programmer’s role

+In a traditional setup, statistical programmers often write study-specific SAS programs to transform raw EDC data into SDTM, building much of the process from scratch each time.

+In a platform-enabled pipeline, SDTM creation is no longer a one-off SAS exercise.
+Instead, the domain-specific transformation logic lives in **maintainable, version-controlled models** (e.g., dbt models) that programmers refine and reuse across studies.

+The shift looks like this:
+- **Before**: Procedural programming in SAS to generate SDTM datasets for each study.
+- **Now**: Maintaining and improving standardized transformation models that automatically produce SDTM datasets when new data lands — while still applying deep clinical data expertise to ensure accuracy and compliance.

+SAS may still be used, especially for regulatory deliverables or when required by sponsors, but the focus moves upstream.
+Programmers spend more time ensuring the transformation layer is correct and less time reinventing the wheel for each study.

+TFL (Tables, Figures, Listings) creation remains a core deliverable, so statistical programmers continue to work closely with biostatistics — now with more reliable, reusable SDTM inputs feeding their analysis work.

-Think of it like this: data engineering defines *what* to move and transform; platform engineering provides the operating model and tooling to make it consistent, compliant, and scalable across studies.
+Think of it like this:
+- **Data engineering** defines *what* to move and transform.
+- **Platform engineering** defines *how* it gets done — providing the operating model and **blueprints** to make it consistent, compliant, and scalable across studies.

-It’s not the end product — it’s the framework for how the work gets done.
-In regulated industries, that framework enables both governance and agility.

-> Platform engineering isn’t a single system to buy or install — it’s a deliberate way of working.
+> **Note:** A “platform” here isn’t a single system to buy or install.
+It’s a deliberate way of working — an internal, self-service workflow.
+>
+> For example, when starting a new study, a statistical programmer might request a Snowflake pipeline environment setup (RAW, DEV, PROD) so the data manager can begin loading data from the EDC into RAW.
+This would be deployed using the IaC managed by the platform team.

 ---